-At the end of the 18th c., the harbour protected by the 15th c. mole is a sandy beach area with a low slope (-3.5 m at 250 m from the coastline) (Figure 6).
-In addition, the remains of the Roman harbour of Tarragona reduce the Modern harbour extent.
-The construction of the long mole at the end of the 1790’s / beginning of the 1800’s (Dique de Levante) possibly increased the sedimentation.
-We observe sedimentation in the harbour, sediments accumulate behind the new mole.
-The possible Roman jetty is covered by sediments by 1813 (see paper 1).
-Texture near the coastline is characterised by finer deposits (1813).
-However, natural sedimentary dynamics still dominate in the harbour.
+At the end of the 18th c., the harbour protected by the 15th c. mole is a sandy beach area with a flat slope (-3.5 m at 250 m from the coastline, 1:70 or 1.4% slope) (Figure 6).
+In addition, the remains of the Roman harbour of Tarragona reduce the modern harbour extent.
+The construction of the long mole at the end of the 1790’s / beginning of the 1800’s (Dique de Levante) possibly increased the sedimentation inside the new sheltered area.
+We observe sedimentation inside the harbour, as sediments accumulate behind the new mole.
+The Roman mole is covered by sediments by 1813 (see paper 1).
+Sediment texture near the coastline is characterised by finer deposits (1813).
 In 1790, bathymetric isolines converge towards the river mouth but no underwater lobe is observed at the river mouth.
-The coast is eroded and the river mouth lobe is reworked by the littoral drift (the Roman structure is visible too – see paper 1).
-In contrast, the map of 1813 shows an underwater river mouth lobe in the bathymetry.
-We also observe sediment accumulation outside of the harbour along the Dique de Levant in the sense of the littoral drift following a north to south direction.
+The coast is eroded, and the Roman structure is visible too (see paper 1).
+In contrast, the map of 1813 shows an underwater river mouth lobe in the bathymetry, and we observe sediment accumulation outside of the harbour along the Dique de Levante showing the littoral drift following a north to south direction.

 The 1880’s mark a major turn in the history of the harbour (see paper 1).
 Moles were enclosing the Inner harbour which made it easier to manage the sediments and to dredge.
-The sediments of the harbour were removed using a dredger since 1876 (draga) and two steam-powered vessels (vapores gánguiles) called Ebro and Francolí since 1878 (Memoria del Puerto de Tarragona, 1871-1883).
-In 1876, most of the harbour is shallow with less than 4 m of water column.
-No specific strategies related to dredgings can be read on the water depth while the underwater lobe of the Francolí river mouth is visible.
-From 1876-8 onwards, the harbour is dredged down to 6-7 m deep at the entrance of the harbour along the inner part of the Dique de Levante (Figure 6).
-In 1883, the new aim was to reach -8 m for the entrance and the western part of the Inner harbour and towards the Lower City.
-However, difficulties appeared while dredging near to the coast of the Lower City to prepare the construction of the Muelle de Costa.
-Two kind of material compose the bottom of the harbour in this location: (1) muddy sediments; (2) very coarse material and blocks of stone.
+The sediments of the harbour were removed using a dredge since 1876 (draga) and two steam-powered vessels (vapores gánguiles) called Ebro and Francolí since 1878 (Memoria del Puerto de Tarragona, 1871-1883).
+In 1876, most of the harbour is shallow with less than 4 m of water depth.
+No specific strategies related to dredging can be read on the water depth while the underwater lobe of the Francolí river mouth is visible.
+From 1876 onwards, the harbour is dredged down to 6-7 m depth at the entrance of the harbour along the inner part of the Dique de Levante (Figure 6).
+In 1883, the new aim was to reach -8 m at the entrance and in the western part of the Inner harbour and towards the Lower City.
+However, difficulties appeared while dredging near the coast of the Lower City to prepare the construction of the Muelle de Costa.
+Two kinds of material compose the bottom of the harbour in this location: (1) muddy sediments; (2) very coarse material and blocks of stone.
 The muddy sediments were producing very strong smells according to the engineers of the time (Memoria, 1885-1886, p.
 12).
 Due to an epidemic of Cholera in the city, the dredging of this muddy deposits along the Muelle de Costa was stopped in 1885 to improve the public health.
-The coarse material was considered such as the substratum.
-It slowed down the dredging activities of the new harbour.
-Additionally, during the 1880’s, this limit defined by the standard of the port involved in the transatlantic trade is redefined.
-In 1886-1887, the Port of Tarragona wants to welcome steam-powered vessels (“grandes vapores trasatlánticos”) from the Compañía Transatlántica, which means they had to excavate again from offshore to the entrance towards the Muelle di Costa down to -9 m instead of -8 m (Memoria, 1886-1887; p12).
+The coarse material was considered as the substratum.
+It slowed down the dredging of the new harbour.
+Additionally, during the 1880’s, this limit defined by transatlantic trade is redefined.
+In 1886-1887, the Port of Tarragona wants to welcome steam-powered vessels (“grandes vapores transatlánticos”) from the Compañía Transatlántica, which means they had to excavate again from offshore to the entrance towards the Muelle di Costa down to -9 m instead of -8 m (Memoria, 1886-1887; p12).

-At the end of the 19th c., the harbour is characterised by an area at -9 metres along the Dique de Levante, an area at -7 / -8 m along the Muelle de Costa.
-A gentle slope lead to the coastline of the district of San Pedro.
+At the end of the 19th c., the harbour features an area at -9 metres along the Dique de Levante, an area at -7 / -8 m along the Muelle de Costa.
+A gentle slope leads to the coastline of the district of San Pedro near the ancient outlet of the Francolí.